 “I have the initial draft,” Gerard pulled out a large map scroll before stretching it over the huge table.

 The Avorican Capital of Roazhon was built near the confluence of two rivers.
 The River Hafren, which flowed south from the southwestern end of the North Lotharingie Mountains, and the River Gwilen, which flowed west from the northwestern end of the South Lotharingie Mountains.
-The city also overlooked the eighty kilopace gap between these two mountain ranges, thereby making it one of the most strategic locations on the continent.
+The city also overlooked the fifty kilopace gap between these two mountain ranges, thereby making it one of the most strategic locations on the continent.
 As such, Roazhon featured an extended array of fortifications outside the city, which reached as far as twenty kilopaces away.

 The Gwilen river served as the southern flank of the city’s defensive zone.
-Flowing down from the Southern Lotharingie Mountains, the river features a sharp drop in elevation with fast-flowing rapids cutting a steep valley into the rocky hills upstream.
+Flowing down from the Southern Lotharingie Mountains, the river featured a sharp drop in elevation with fast-flowing rapids cutting a steep valley into the rocky hills upstream.
 Meanwhile downstream, the Gwilen and Hafren rivers converged to create a swampy marsh that led all the way to the Bay of Ceredigion.
 This left only a twelve kilopace length of the river where a crossing could be forced, and it was here that Pascal planned to dig in with the entire Army of Avorica.

 “I’ve taken your suggestions into account and worked with the Weichsen pioneers to design a multi-layered defense line covering the entirety of the twelve-kilopace river crossing,” Gerard began.
 “Roazhon’s outer defensive works have already provided us with a basis to build upon.
-There’s the stone fort covering the now-demolished bridge, as well as twelve smaller, four-story tall stone guard towers built along the river banks — one every kilopace.
+There’s the stone fort covering the now-demolished bridge, as well as smaller, stone guard towers built along the river banks — one every kilopace.
 Over the next five days, I hope to quadruple the number of stone redoubts by using clay mixed from the river’s silt and transmutation spells.
 The sandstone created by the spell won’t be as good as the limestone towers, but they’ll still do the job.”

 “Sandstone is still stone.
 Better than wood which shatters into shrapnel as soon as it is struck by siege,” Pascal said as his brows furrowed.
 “I want each tower ringed by its own earthen rampart and ditch.
 Each should function as its own redoubt.
 They must hold out even if the defenses around them fail.
 That way the garrison can continue to shoot down, which will slow the enemy advance until reserves arrive to counterattack.”